vinicius33/aws-lambda-import-map-deployer/README.md

   a local file called `import-map.json` that will be used as the import map.
 The keys in the `locations` object are the names of environments, and the values are strings that indicate how the import-map-deployer should interact with the import map for that environment.
 For more information on the possible string values for locations, see the
   [Built-in IO Methods](#built-in-io-methods) section.
-- `username` (optional): The username for HTTP auth when calling the import-map-deployer.
+- `username` (required): The username for HTTP auth when calling the import-map-deployer.
 If username and password are omitted, anyone can update the import map without authenticating.
 This username *is not* related to authenticating with S3/Digital Ocean/Other, but rather is the username your CI process will use in its HTTP request to the import-map-deployer.
-- `password` (optional): The password for HTTP auth when calling the import-map-deployer.
+- `password` (required): The password for HTTP auth when calling the import-map-deployer.
 If username and password are omitted, anyone can update the import map without authenticating.
 This password *is not* related to authenticating with S3/Digital Ocean/Other, but rather is the password your CI process will use in its HTTP request to the import-map-deployer.
 - `region` (optional): The [AWS region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) to be used when retrieving and updating the import map.
   This can also be specified via the [AWS_DEFAULT_REGION environment variable](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html), which is the preferred method.
 - `s3Endpoint` (optional): The url for aws-sdk to call when interacting with S3.
 Defaults to AWS' default domain, but can be configured for
 Digital Ocean Spaces or other S3-compatible APIs.
-- `readManifest(env)` (optional): A javascript function that will be called to read the import map.
-One argument is provided, a string `env` indicating which location to read from.
-This allows you to implement your own way of reading the import map.
-The function must return a Promise that resolves with the import map as a **string**.
-Since javascript functions are not part of JSON, this option is only available if you provide a config.js file (instead of config.json).
-- `writeManifest(importMapAsString, env)` (optional): A javascript function that will be called to write the import map.
-Two arguments are provided, the first being the import map as a string to be written, and the second is the string `env` that should be updated.
-This allows you to implement your own way of writing the import map.
-The function must return a Promise that resolves with the import map as an object.
-Since javascript functions are not part of JSON, this option is only available if you provide a config.js file (instead of config.json).

-### Option 1: json file
+### json file
 The below configuration file will set up the import-map-deployer to do the following:

 - Requests to import-map-deployer must use HTTP auth with the provided username and password.